amd/HPCTrainingDock/README.md

 ### 2. Previewing the Images

-Assuming that the build of the images has been successful, you can see details on the images that have been built by doing
+Assuming that the build of the images has been successful, you can see details on the images that have been built by doing:

 ```bash
  docker images